Santoi/quantum-chess/extlib/googletest/docs/faq.md

-If you use a user-defined type `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can charId a value of `FooType`.
+If you use a user-defined type `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can print a value of `FooType`.

 In addition, if `FooType` is declared in a name space, the `<<` operator also needs to be defined in the *same* name space.
 See